P0475 Code 7.3 Powerstroke

 Check & Replace Your PCM

 Suspecting the PCM to be faulty or damaged should be considered if no other solutions are working.
-Expert assistance is recommended for replacing or re-inspecting the total condition of the truck.
+Expert assistance is recommended for replacing or re-inspecting the truck's total condition.

-How Much Does It Cost To Solve The Error Code P0475?
+How Much Does It Cost To Fix The Error Code P0475?

 This error code’s fixing cost depends on which part/s requires replacing during the resolution process.
 This price list provides a better understanding of the necessary replacements: